 The methodology of this project was rigid.
 We first started by analyzing the views to and from the site, the functions surrounding it and the nature of the immediate surroundings.
 The eastern shore was given an industrial nature, the western was made into a park.

 A traditional Helsinki city block structure projected onto the site was shaped to fit long vistas across the site and broken up to minimize wind acceleration.
 The corners of the buildings were rounded to smooth out wind loads.
 Sea views were maximized by lifting up the buildings by the shoreline and opening up the public spaces outward to the sea.
 Streetscapes were given a human scale by lowering the buildings down to two floors in central areas.
-These moves gave the area its bowl-like topology.
+These moves give the area its bowl-like topology.

 NAME: Development Plan for Hanasaari Residential Area